 Traditionally, Japanese ceramics emphasize the beauty of nature.
-Ceramic forms are often unadorned to highlight each vessel's imperfections, simple elegance, and quiet balance.
-The clay, artist, and firing process all spontaneously influence the aesthetic of each ceramic created.
-Today, modern ceramic artists maintain many of these traditional elements while also incorporating modern innovations.
-Technological improvements to glazes, kilns, and clay refinement allow for a fresh new interpretation of the aesthetics of Japanese ceramics.
+Their forms are often unadorned to highlight each vessel's imperfections, simple elegance, and quiet balance, with the clay, artist, and firing process all influencing the ceramic’s aesthetic simultaneously.

 Today, ceramic artists in Japan maintain many of these elements while incorporating modern innovations.
 After World War II, Japanese ceramics underwent a major shift, opening the door for artists to experiment and create vessels that were more sculptural, creative, and avant-garde.
 Technological improvements to glazes, kilns, and clay refinement have also heavily impacted this fresh new interpretation of traditional aesthetics.